Joao-GGomes/TF_AdminSistemas/README.md

-Note: this repo stores scripts for students to play with (several mistakes exist)
+Note: this repo stores scripts for students to play with (several errors can be found in the scripts, i.e., credentials)

 *Final assignment*